 Invest in HSEQ to boost your bottom line

 The business case for boosting safety performance is clear.
-With a robust safety program, it will be possible to prevent most incidents.
+With a robust health and safety program, it will be possible to prevent most incidents.
 However, no matter what systems are in place, unexpected occurrences can still happen.

 What will you do differently?